-Cash and investments are expected to increase by \$0.39M during the year to \$11.277M as at 30 June 2023.
+Cash and investments are expected to increase by \$0.59M during the year to \$11.482M as at 30 June 2023.
 This increase is compared to the 2021/2022 budget.
-The major impact on the cash balance during the upcoming year is the delivery of a record capital program of \$21.253M and significant costs for storm recovery works during 2021/2022 and 2022/2023.
+The major impact on the cash balance during the upcoming year is the delivery of a record capital program of \$18.764M and significant storm recovery works during 2021/2022 and 2022/2022.
 Both of these items have significant funding to offset the increased expenditure.

-Council has continued to focus on returning its unrestricted cash position to a positive position.
+The Council has continued to focus on returning its unrestricted cash position to a positive position.